reinhardliess/course-catalog-rest-api/README.md

 ## Installation

-- Download or clone from Github with the `--recurse-submodules` flag
+- Clone from Github with the `--recurse-submodules` flag
 - Run `npm install` in `./api` folder
 - Run `npm run seed` to seed the database
 - Run `npm start` to start the REST API server